“What does your company do?”

 Specificity creates credibility.
 Superlatives create skepticism.

-Let’s look at clear value propositions across different categories:
+A few clear value propositions across different categories:

-Stripe: “Financial infrastructure for the internet” → Immediately clear what it does and who it’s for
+Stripe: “Financial infrastructure for the internet” → Immediately clear what it does and who it’s for.

-Datadog: “See inside any stack, any app, at any scale, anywhere” → Concrete capability with scope
+Datadog: “See inside any stack, any app, at any scale, anywhere” → Concrete capability with scope.

-Pull up your homepage and answer these questions:
+Pull up your homepage and answer:

 1. Can a first-time visitor state what you do in one sentence?